dekuNukem/daytripper/README.md

 ### What is the range of Daytripper?

-The laser ToF sensor can detect motion within 120cm (47 inches).
+The laser ToF sensor can detect motion within 120cm (4 ft).

 The wireless communication range between TX and RX should be around 100 meters (330 feet) open air.
 Less in indoor environments.